KaceyGambill/KaceyGambill.github.io/_posts/2023-08-21-dive-into-docker-part-4.md

-If you haven't checked out [Dive](https://github.com/wagoodman/dive), I'd highly suggest checking it out and implementing it as a check in your CI/CD pipelines!
+If you haven't checked out [Dive](https://github.com/wagoodman/dive), I'd highly suggest checking it out and implementing it as a check in a CI/CD pipeline!